EficodeDemoOrg/copilot-fullstack-requirements-exercise/README.md

 Enter the "Gene Weaver" project.
 The Ministry requires an interactive application where kids can play genetic matchmaker (initially with simplified traits like animal coat color) and instantly see the likely results.
 Imagine clicking 'Black Cat' + 'White Cat' and *seeing* the chances of getting adorable black, white, or maybe even mixed kittens pop up!

-Your team's quest: Build the Minimum Viable Product (MVP) of Gene Weaver, making genetics visual and vibrant.
+Your team's quest: Build the Minimum Viable Product (MVP) of Gene Weaver, making genetics visual and vibrant, and laying the groundwork for exploring even more fascinating genetic scenarios.

 ## 2. Business Requirements